-modified The category includes all automobiles modified beyond the allowable limits specified in the Showroom Stock, Production and Improved categories as well as Limited Production and "tuner" automobiles.
-These rules provide the minimum that is required for the automobile to compete in this category.
+The modified category includes all automobiles modified beyond the allowable limits specified in the Showroom Stock, Production and Improved categories as well as Limited Production and "tuner" These rules automobiles. provide the minimum that is required for the automobile to compete in this category.
 Some items are specified that are not allowed in this category.
 Unless defined as a production vehicle with complete documentation proving so, all racing, rally and special non-production (a) Transmission: Any transmission is allowed.
 Porsche models shall be included in this category.